the-turing-way/the-turing-way/book/content/open-source-comms/issue-tracking.md

 # Issue Tracking

 Most software development projects have some kind of issue board to easily track the current issues in the project, such as bug fixing, rolling out new features, or community engagement plans.
-[GitHub](https://github.com) (a very popular collaboration platform) has a built-in [issue tracker](https://guides.github.com/features/issues/), and [project boards](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) where issues can be collated together to track progress towards a more specific, higher-level goals.
+[GitHub](https://github.com) (a very popular collaboration platform) has a built-in [issue tracker](https://guides.github.com/features/issues/) and [project boards](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) where issues can be collated together to track progress towards a more specific, higher-level goal.

-This section is a discussion around why issues tracking is useful and where you can store them.
+This section is a discussion around why issue tracking is useful and where you can store them.

 ## What is the purpose of your issues?

 There are many different reasons for keeping/tracking issues related to a project.
 The platform for issue tracking and the features tracked by those issues can influence how your community interact with your project.

-If your project is split across multiple repositories, then it's a good idea to keep the issues specifically relating to that module within that repository (dencentralised system).
-This allows your community to focus their attention on what is important to them.

-If you're using issues to track bug reports, feature requests, opportunities for community members to engage, and so on, then a public issue board or a centralised system will allow your community to get a clear overview of what's coming down the pipeline and how they can get involved.
+Mostly, issues are used to track bug reports, feature requests, opportunities for community members to engage, and so on, then a public issue board  will allow your community to get a clear overview of what's coming down the pipeline and how they can get involved.

-Are you using issues to track a central service?
-Are they tracking personal to-do lists and being used to answer questions like if a task is high priority or if it is assigned to someone already.
-If the answers to the following questions are in 'yes', then issue tracking in a centralised system is a good option and it does not need to be circulated to your wider community.

 Let's look into centralised and decentralised/distributed issue boards and how they might engage your community.

 ### Issues per Repository (Decentralised/Distributed)

+If your project is split across multiple repositories, then it's a good idea to keep the issues specifically relating to that module within that repository: a dencentralised system.
+This allows your community to focus their attention on what is important to them.

 This approach has several smaller issue boards for each repository (or module) within your codebase.
 This method has a lot of positive outcomes, such as: